slicingmelon/go-rawurlparser/README.md

 # RawURLParse

-A Go package that parses URLs in their raw form, with:
+A Go package that parses URLs in their raw form.

+- Preserves all characters exactly as provided
-- No normalization
+- No normalization of paths
 - No encoding/decoding
 - No validation
-- Preserves exact characters as provided

 Unlike the standard library's url.Parse which uses Opaque for non-hierarchical URLs, this package preserves the exact path encoding for all URLs.
 When using with http.Client, the raw path should be assigned to URL.Opaque to prevent normalization.

+## Features

+- Preserves all characters exactly as provided
+- No normalization of paths
+- No encoding/decoding
+- Raw preservation of special characters
+- Simple and fast parsing
+- Helper methods for port, hostname, and query parsing
+- Optional error handling with RawURLParseWithError

-# Important Notice
+## Important Notice

-## Go's http.Client
+### Go's http.Client
 When using parsed URLs with Go's `http.Client`, you'll need to use URL.Opaque to preserve the exact path encoding, otherwise http.Client will perform encodings, normalization, etc.